jamhed/pi-redux-js/README.md

 # How to configure requirejs

 PI relays on requirejs for module loading.
 Requirejs should be configured.
 The configuration sample file is located in conf/requirejs.js file.
-There we define relative paths mapping to real paths mapping and requirejs "shims" -- workarounds for non-AMD modules.
+There we define relative to real paths mapping and requirejs "shims" -- workarounds for non-AMD modules.

 Example: